EllaKaye/aperol/README.md

 `aperol::tipsy()` swaps a subset of words, and `aperol::drunk()` mixes up the whole affirmation, repeating some words along the way.

+As of v0.2.0, there is an `aperol::spritz()` function, which is a wrapper to any other function (by default `devtools::check()`) which counts how many times you call it, and offers increasingly garbled praise, the more often you do so in a given time-frame.

 ## Installation

 You can install the development version of aperol from